thycotic/dsv-docs/product/auth-general/authoidc/okta.md

 18. Click **Back to Organizations**
 19. Click **Credentials**
 20. Click **Edit** and a window will pop-up
 21. To the right of "Post-Login Redirect URIs" click the **+** and a new empty box will appear.
-In this new box, type "http://localhost:8072/callback" (without quotes).
+In this new box, type `http://localhost:8072/callback`.
 >Note: If you have already added this call back for another auth provider, then it should still be there so you can skip these last steps (18-21).

 ![](./images/spacer.png)